 Radon is a cancer-causing radioactive gas.
 You cannot see, smell or taste radon, but it may be a problem in your home.
 The Surgeon General has warned that radon is the second leading cause of lung cancer in the United States today.
-If your home has high radon levels, you’re at high risk for developing lung cancer.
+If your home has high radon levels, you’re at increased risk for developing lung cancer.
 Some scientific studies of radon exposure indicate that children may be more sensitive to radon.
-This may be due to their higher respiration rate and their rapidly dividing cells, which may be more vulnerable to radiation damage.
+This may be due to their higher respiration rate and rapidly dividing cells, which may be more vulnerable to radiation damage.

 How does Radon get into your home?

-Radon is a radioactive gas that has been found in homes all over the United States.
+Radon is a radioactive gas found in homes all over the United States.
 It comes from the natural breakdown of uranium in soil, rock, and water and gets into the air you breathe.
 Radon typically moves up through the ground to the air above and into your home through cracks and other holes in the foundation.